MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-channeldata.md

 ## Create a Facebook notification

-To create a Facebook notification, set the [Activity][Activity] object's `channelData` property to a JSON object that specifies these properties:
+To create a Facebook notification, set the `Activity` object's `channelData` property to a JSON object that specifies these properties:

 | Property | Description |
 |----|----|